finvu/finvu-rebit-aa-jws/README.md

  As we can see this method is much simpler and has significant performance advantages, so it is recommended to use this method for all API request/responses.

 ### Points to note when using this method:
- * Signature must be generated AFTER serializing the JSON object, in other words, the signature should be generated on the textual representation of the JSON which will be sent in the http request.
+ * Signature must be generated AFTER serializing the JSON object, in other words, the signature should be generated on the plain text representation of the JSON which will be sent in the http request.
- * Signature must be validated BEFORE de-serializing the text into json object.
-In other words, the signature must be validated against the textual representation of the JSON as received in the http request.
+ * Signature must be verified BEFORE de-serializing request/response into JSON object.
+In other words, the signature must be verified against the plain text representation of the JSON as received in the http request.

-## Signing and validating consents
+## Signing and verifying signature in consents

  In the AA ecosystem, Consents are signed artefacts authorizing a FIU to request for data with an FIP.

  Consents must be transmitted with every FI Request to the Account Aggregator by FIU.
-Hence it is important for an AA to generate a consent artefact with signature that can be validated by the FIP before honoring the request.
+Hence it is important for an AA to generate a consent artefact with signature that can be verified by the FIP before honoring the request.

  Since the consents are embedded within the FI Request, it is recommended to use JWS compact serilization (i.e. a JWS with embedded content) and embed the JWS itself in the FI Request.

- Since the JWS already has the consent embedded, there is no need to include the cleartext consent artefact.
+ Since the JWS already has the consent embedded, there is no need to include the plain text consent artefact.

- Since the JWS is already is encoded and is in the compact serialized format, there is no need to reserialize the consent artefact (after extracting from the de-serialized API request) to validate signature which almost certainly would lead to incorrect signature validation.
+ Since the JWS is already is base64 encoded and is in the 'compact serialized' format, there is no need to extract, prase and convert consent artefact to plain text to verify signature as that would certainly lead to incorrect signature verification.

- The requester can extract the consent artefact JWS and simply validate it using any standard json JWS processing library.
+ The entity verifying the consent artefact signature can extract the consent artefact JWS and simply verify it using any standard json JWS processing libraries.

- Once signature is validated, the requester can extract the base64 encoded content payload and de-serialize it if required for further processing and validation.
+ Once signature is verified, the requester can extract the base64 encoded content payload from the JWS and convert to object if required for further processing and validation.

- The JWSSignatureTest.java class illustrates signing and validating consents.
+ The JWSSignatureTest.java class illustrates signing and verifying signature of consents.
 The body of a typical consent response looks like this:

  ```
  {